 This is a perfect time to have a look at what plastics you are receiving and using in your business, here are a few simple things worth considering:

-- Swapping plastic packaging for paper based products.
+- Swapping non-recyclable plastic packaging for reusable or recyclable products.

 - Look at options for more sustainable service ware.

 - Consider changing your corporate gifting policy from plastic clad hampers to online vouchers from places such as The Good Registry, you might be surprised how much time and money this saves you, and how well they are received.

-- Show customers and your team your green values by promoting the Plastic Free July message with posters, logos and email footer
+- Show customers and your team your green values by promoting the Plastic Free July message with posters, logo and email footer

 - For more support on this journey, consider becoming a member of The Sustainable Business Network – check out their brilliant tools and resources which provide step by step guides to running a zero waste office, green procurement, circular economy and much more.

 For further information, head to the Plastic Free July website.

 What can you do in your community